marcoarment/CompactConstraint/README.md

     leftItem.attribute [= == <= >=] rightItem.attribute [* /] multiplier [+ -] constant

-`leftItem` and `rightItem` are keys from the supplied `views` directory that map to UIViews, just like with Apple's visual-format-language calls.
+`leftItem` and `rightItem` are keys from the supplied `views` dictionary that map to UIViews, just like with Apple's visual-format-language calls.

 `rightItem` may be "super", which is interpreted as `leftItem`'s superview.
 If you specify a `@"super"` key in `views`, your supplied value will be used instead.